-Increasing Your Credit Score from 550 to 750 in Twelve Months
+Increase Your Credit Score From 550 to 750 in 12 Months

-Well, for you and all the people that think their credit can never be repaired I have news.
+Well, for you and all the people that think their credit can never be repaired, I have good news.

 What Does Your Credit Score Mean?

 Believe it or not, to get approved for a mortgage, car loan, or any other type of financing, all you need—assuming you have the income to make the payments and employment and stable housing—is a credit score of 620–650 or higher.
 A credit score of 750 will pretty much guarantee that you are approved for whatever you are attempting to finance, and it doesn't take very long to achieve this kind of number.

 The law allows for two instances where a person can obtain a totally free credit report:

 - When you have been turned down for financing based upon your credit report if requested within an allotted period of time.

 The official site for the free yearly report is www.annualcreditreport.com.
 You'll have to verify some information so that they know it is really you.
 This site does have a function for online viewing.